Jet-environment interaction after delayed collapse in binary neutron star mergers: Results

 \section{Results}

-In all cases, the merger produces outflows of unbound material (i.e.~dynamical ejecta) in the form of equatorial tidal tails and the more isotropic shock-driven ejecta.
-The latter, which may affect at later times the propagation and observational signatures of an emerging jet, are characterized by a very fast low-density tail reaching velocities of $\approx\!0.9\,c$ (see Figure \ref{fig:rhovr}).
-Notably, following dynamical ejecta up to their natural front is made possible by the very low and decaying atmospheric floor.
+In all models, the merger produces outflows of unbound material (i.e.~dynamical ejecta) in the form of equatorial tidal tails and the more isotropic shock-driven ejecta.
+The latter, which may affect at later times the propagation and observational signatures of an emerging jet, are characterized by a very fast low-density tail reaching velocities of $\approx\!0.9\,c$.
+Notably, following dynamical ejecta up to their natural front is made possible by the very low and decaying atmospheric floor (see Appendix \ref{floorpres}).
+At the same time, we note that, at present resolution, the dynamics of the fastest ejecta layer may be influenced by numerical effects, especially at large distances (see \citealt{Rosswog2025} for an in-depth analysis).

-The merger results in a differentially rotating massive NS.
+The merger results in a differentially rotating MNS.
 At 20\,ms post-merger, a helical magnetic tower has formed, extending to over 500\,km along the NS spin axis, where magnetic field strength is $\sim\!10^{14}$\,G. This tower originates polar outflows with velocities up to $\simeq\!0.2\,c$.
-Starting from $\simeq\!25$\,ms after merger, the collapse to a BH in case A (and C) hampers the further development of such outflows and leads to a very different evolution with respect to case B, in which no collapse occurs.
+The collapse to a BH, $\simeq\!25$\,ms after merger in cases A, C and $\simeq\!50$\,ms after merger in case D, hampers the further development of such outflows and leads to a very different evolution with respect to case B, in which no collapse occurs.

+The BH and disk properties of collapsing models A and D are summarized in Table~\ref{tab:bh_disk_props}, where we report values at 1\,ms and at 25\,ms after collapse.
+Results for case A apply also to case C. For a later collapse, less material is directly swallowed by the BH, leaving a more massive disk.